qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 **Importing symbols**

 You can extend your symbols library by importing new symbols.
+Just select |sharing|
-Just select :menuselection:`Import` from the drop-down list at the right bottom of the dialog.
+:menuselection:`Import` from the drop-down list at the right bottom of the dialog.
 In the new dialog, you'll need to :